plaguss/cachetto/README.md

 Features:

-- Seamless caching for functions or methods returning a pandas.DataFrame
+- Seamless caching for functions or methods returning that can be pickled, including pandas dataframes

 - Customizable cache directory